-Come closer… on 25th Feb 2019 it was my anniversary of setting up the ABPI Exam Toolkit.
+Come closer… on 25th Feb 2020 it was the anniversary of setting up the ABPI Exam Toolkit.

 Yep.
-Two years have now gone by since I got serious about sharing my tools and expertise directly with exam candidates on my new dedicated website.
+Three years have now gone by since I got serious about sharing my tools and expertise directly with exam candidates on my new dedicated website.